name-is-cipher/name-is-cipher/README.md

+Hi,
-Hi, I’m Aravind Swami, a.k.a name-is-cipher
+I’m Aravind Swami [a.k.a cipher]

-Before you start to know me, there are few things you might wanna know first.
+Before you start to know me, there is one things you might wanna know first.

 - I always learn from the mistakes of others who take my advice.
 So my advice is, don't take any advice from me.
-- And there are two Rules in my team:
-   1. I'm always right.
-   2. If you think I'm wrong, see rule no. i.

-With that being said let us know about me, I'm currently a student at [IIST](https://en.wikipedia.org/wiki/Indian_Institute_of_Space_Science_and_Technology), pursuing my engineering in [Avionics](https://en.wikipedia.org/wiki/Avionics).
-And of course, I'm a typical Backbencher and I live in Vizag, India.
-I'm a ->
+So with that being saild, now let us really know about me ->
 Networking and Cybersecurity enthusiast.
 Oreo Lover.
 Not really a coffee man, but if like my work you can 👇